-- 1. For making adjustments and servicing allow for adequate space around the valve before installing valve. - 2.
-When installing a ZW209H, gate valves installed on both inlet and outlet are recommended for maintenance allowing for isolation of valve. - 3.
-Position the valve in line matching the direction of flow as indicated on the valve model tag with the proper direction of flow in the system.
+1. For making adjustments and servicing allow for adequate space around the valve before installing valve.

+2. When installing a ZW209Q, gate valves installed on both inlet and outlet are recommended for maintenance allowing for isolation of valve.

+3. Position the valve in line matching the direction of flow as indicated on the valve model tag with the proper direction of flow in the system.
 Once attached to line, double check all fasteners/bolts in the pilot system and on main valve are tight and there is no damage prior to pressurizing system.
-NOTE: Pressure in some applications can be very high so be thorough in checking and inspecting for proper installation and makeup. - 4.
-Zurn Wilkins valves are designed to operate in both the vertical and horizontal positions.
-However, it is recommended that ZW209H 6" and larger, be installed in the horizontal position.
-The horizontal positioning of the larger valves avoids premature wear due to the mass of plunger assemblies as well as allows for greater accessibility during annual inspections, and maintenance.
+NOTE: Pressure in some applications can be very high so be thorough in checking and inspecting for proper installation and makeup.
+4. Zurn Wilkins valves are designed to operate in both the vertical and horizontal positions.
+However, it is recommended that ZW209Q 6" and larger, be installed in the horizontal position.
+The horizontal positioning of the larger valves avoids premature wear due to the mass of plunger executive for groups in the mass of plunger in terms.

+assemblies as well as allows for greater accessibility during annual inspections, and maintenance.

-ZW209H SCHEMATIC STANDARD COMPONENTS
+ZW209Q SCHEMATIC STANDARD COMPONENTS